Hold the Pickles! Hold the Lettuce!

 Photo: IMR film, It’s Back!
 (Really?)
 McDonald’s Pink Slime

-The bad news: As of 2019, the United States Department of Agriculture’s (USDA) (God bless them) has now ruled that pink slime can be officially referred to and sold as ground beef.
+The bad news: As of 2019, the United States Department of Agriculture’s (USDA) has now ruled that pink slime can be officially referred to and sold as ground beef.
 (You can’t make this up.)

-USDA’s Food Safety and Inspection Service has determined that pink slime meets the regulatory definition of ground beef under the law in 9 CFR 319.15(a) and may be labeled accordingly.
-With the stroke of a pen and a disposal barf bag, they classified pink slime as “lean, finely textured beef.”
+The USDA’s Food Safety and Inspection Service has determined that pink slime meets the regulatory definition of ground beef under the law 9 CFR 319.15(a) and may be labeled accordingly.
+With the stroke of a pen (and a disposable barf bag), they classified pink slime as “lean, finely textured beef.”
 The reclassification is a result of Empirical Foods’ improved method of creating the meat paste, a process that is not readily available for public consumption.

 BUT WAIT . . .
 THERE’S MORE!